Qatar Airways ups holding in BA-owner IAG to 25.1% with new $600 million stake

-LONDON/DUBAI (Reuters) - Qatar Airways has bought a $600 million stake in British Airways-owner IAG (ICAG.L) to increase its holding to 25.1%, advancing its strategy of building a global portfolio of international carriers.
+LONDON/DUBAI (Reuters) - Qatar Airways has bought a $600 million stake in British Airways-owner IAG (ICAG.L) to increase its holding to 25.1%, advancing its strategy of building a global portfolio of airline investments.

 Qatar previously held 21.4% of IAG, which also owns Spanish carriers Iberia and Vueling and Ireland’s Aer Lingus.
 IAG’s share price has risen by 52% in the last six months.

+Shares in IAG were trading up 1.4% at 641 pence in early deals on Wednesday, giving the group a market value of 12.75 billion pounds ($16.6 billion).

-The state-owned Qatar Airways, one of the Middle East’s biggest, has said its investments in other carriers were mostly for financial purposes.
+State-owned Qatar Airways, one of the Middle East’s biggest carriers, has said its investments in other carriers were mostly for financial purposes.

 It bought some of its holdings after the United Arab Emirates and Saudi Arabia banned it from their airspace after a regional political dispute, which Qatar Airways has blamed for its recent losses.